meldontaragon/cdw-unit-cell-generator/README.md

 necessary for output.
 The order and style of inputs is given in the help for the program (just call the binary without any arguments).
 They are also given below:

-All options below must be specified in the following order:
+All of the options in the first section below must be specified in the following
+order:

        1. Lattice parameter a (in Angstroms)
        2. Lattice parameter c (in Angstroms)
        3. Super cell length a'
        4. Super cell length a''
        5. Super cell length b'
        6. Super cell length b''
        7. Layers (Bulk = 0, Monolayer = 1)
        8. 1T (T) or 2H (F)
        9. Randomize coordinates (T/F)
        10. Element M (use atomic number)
        11. Element X (use atomic number)

-The following options are optional and can be given after the options above:
+The following options are not required but allow generation of additional unit cells with strain added along different axes:

       12. Logical for Strain (T/F)
       13. Strain a axis (T/F)
       14. Strain b axis (T/F)
       15. Strain c axis (T/F)

 In addition to those options above, the following two options can be added after to specify the amount of strain:

       16. Minimum strain (%)
       17. Maximum strain (%)

 The a', a'', b', and b'' parameters are the two-vectors that specify the super-cell size.
 These describe how the super-cell is constructed in terms of